WWKB: Progressive talk era

-Personality oldies has been a successful format in many markets.
+Personality oldies has been a successful format in many markets, and Entercom salesman Buddy Shula would indeed find success with essentially the same format (including, for a time, Danny Neaverth and Tom Donahue) on WECK several years later.
 Nevertheless, Entercom found the personality oldies format too expensive to maintain in Buffalo for only a 2 share, and so on February 6, 2006, WWKB ended a three-year run as an oldies station with a format change to predominantly syndicated progressive talk.
-(Entercom's Buffalo sales manager Buddy Shula later revived the concept when he purchased WECK and reformatted it to a personality oldies format.)
 A syndicated overnight show hosted by former WKBW personality Joey Reynolds survived the format change.
-The move was a hasty attempt to block brokered station WHLD from succeeding with a liberal talk format, sap its listeners, and protect right leaning talk format sister station WBEN.
-Despite an increase in transmission power, WHLD found Air America with local morning talk to be unsustainable and dropped the format for the "Totally Gospel Radio Network" programming in December 2006.
 WWKB maintained their liberal talk format for another seven years.
 On April 16, 2008, the station started airing Randi Rhodes of the Nova-M Radio network, who had been fired from Air America.

 The classic "WKBW" was honored by XM Satellite Radio on November 30, 2007, in a five-hour "Sonic Sound Salute" on The 60s on 6.

 On July 3, 2008, ForgottenBuffalo.com celebrated the 50th anniversary of KB's format switch to Top 40 with a sidewalk sock hop.
 The event was held in front of the original studios located at 1430 Main Street in Buffalo.
 KB alumni Danny Neaverth, Stan Roberts and Tom Donahue attended.
 A limited edition poster commemorating the anniversary was produced.

+As late as 2010 there were ongoing reports alleging that Entercom had cut back WWKB's power to 10,000 watts, to reduce electrical costs.
+However, Entercom did not file with the Federal Communications Commission to do so, and such a reduction was unconfirmed; indications are that the station's signal and range remained normal.

 ESPN 1520

 On September 5, 2013, WWKB flipped to sports radio under the brand ESPN 1520AM.
 The ESPN Radio affiliation had previously been on WGR from the network's launch in 1992 until 2013; WGR's increased emphasis on local programming (and, since The Phil Hendrie Show moved to an earlier time slot, a lack of progressive talk programs to air in the overnight hours) prompted Entercom to move the ESPN affiliation to a full-time signal.
 The local sports broadcasts and brokered weekend programs that WWKB carried under its previous format continue under the ESPN affiliation; the station launched with a broadcast of the Buffalo Sabres' participation in the Traverse City Prospects Tournament.

-The station was primarily a straight simulcast of the ESPN Radio feed, with the exception of The Jim Rome Show which is part of CBS Sports Radio.
+The station was primarily a straight simulcast of the ESPN Radio feed, with the exception of The Jim Rome Show, at the time part of what was then known as CBS Sports Radio.
 Rome had previously aired on WGR for over a decade prior before the station opted to rearrange its local programming and move the somewhat lower-rated (and less locally relevant) Rome to WWKB.